 Whether it was the radical music, or Nijinsky’s angular and grounded (rather than air-borne) choreography – or both – which offended the audience’s idea of what ballet should be, is unclear.
 In any case, Stravinsky left his seat to watch from the wings, where Nijinsky was standing on a chair shouting numbers to the dancers, who could no longer hear above the mayhem in the auditorium.
 Meanwhile Diaghilev apparently kept ordering the electricians to turn the lights on or off, hoping in that way to put a stop to the noise!

 When The Rite of Spring premiered, audiences had never heard anything like it — in rhythm, stress and tonality, it was groundbreaking.
 Stravinsky wrote:

 “Very little immediate tradition lies behind The Rite of Spring – and no theory.
 I had only my ear to help me; I heard and I wrote what I heard.
 I am the vessel through which The Rite passed.”

 This threw up more than a few problems at the time.
 Stravinsky found it difficult to notate music of such rhythmic complexity and express on paper what he meant, and the original orchestral musicians had to be asked to stop interrupting in rehearsals when they thought they had found mistakes!

 To our ear today, it STILL sounds radical – it is an eternally modern score.
 The piece opens with a bassoon melody played in a high register (making the instrument hard to identify at first), which sounds otherworldly and disturbing.
 This is followed by the first dance, which is characterised by a repeated, stamping chord, where the accented beat constantly shifts.
-The final ‘sacrificial dance’ is heavily percussive.
+The final ‘sacrificial dance’ (hear it below) is heavily percussive.
 Our conductor Garry Walker says:

 “The rhythms of The Rite of Spring are so elemental.
 At the end, you just have to dance to it – it’s almost hypnotic.”